 PBS Great Performances is America’s top performing arts TV series.
 It showcases a diverse range of performing arts specials from around the world.

-Many of their full-length performances are available to watch for free – check this page and look for the videos without the blue star (those require a membership).
+Many clips, previews, and some of their full-length performances are available to watch for free – check this page and look for the videos without the blue star (those require a membership).

 8. Even more music and shows

 For a huge list of major classical concerts and events being streamed online, refer to this regularly updated list from Classic FM.

 NPR Music also has a great list of live audio and video streams from around the world, covering a wide variety of musical genres.
 Some will require registration or a subscription, but most will be free.

 Check this list from The Guardian for more free streaming operas from major opera houses.